xpjb/gmux/README.md

 * parse .desktop files for launcher as well, maybe even filtering the garbo, only .desktop files is feasible ???
 * Screenshot commands are fucked up
 * Getting an error in launcher state would probably cook you
+* Commands might not get refreshed tho which is where they would cache

 # XID Replacement
 sel_idx in mon